German Model Pia Muehlenbeck Wows Her 2 Million Instagram Followers With A Hot Bikini Video

 German model and social media starlet Pia Muehlenbeck has carved out a name for herself on Instagram through her amazing bikini pics and sense of style.

-Following her pic-sharing ritual, the stunning model took to her page and wowed her 2 million followers with a new, hot video — one where she could be seen flaunting her perfect body in a skimpy black bikini.
+Following her usual pic-sharing ritual, the stunning model took to her page and wowed her 2 million followers with a new, hot video — one where she could be seen flaunting her perfect body in a skimpy black bikini.

 The bikini not only allowed Pia to show off her perky breasts and slender legs, but she also put her well-toned abs on full display.
 The model could be seen standing near a window, wearing a pair of black shades while filming herself through her phone.